manoj-gupta/manoj-gupta.github.io/_posts/2022-12-17-Golang-Notes.md

 * Converting a Go data structure to JSON is called `marshaling`.
 Marshaling is done by `json.Marshal`.
 Marshal produces a byte slice containing a very long string with no white space.
 For human consumption, a variant called `json.MarshalIndent` produces neatly indented output.
 * The inverse operation to `marshaling`, decoding JSON and populating a Go data structure, is called `unmarshaling`, and it is done by `json.Unmarshal`.
 * Another useful function is `json.Indent`.
 It can be used to produced indented output from an existing JSON text.
-An example usage is shown below:
+An example usage is shown below.

 ```
 package main